foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

 The global offset table normally resides in the .got ELF section in an executable or shared object.
 The symbol `_GLOBAL_OFFSET_TABLE_` can be used to access the table.
-This symbol can reside in the middle of the .got section, allowing both positive and negative subscripts into the array of addresses.

 The entry at `_GLOBAL_OFFSET_TABLE_[0]` is reserved for the address of the dynamic structure, referenced with the symbol `_DYNAMIC`.
 This